 Delirium and dementia are common causes of cognitive impairment in older adults.
 Although anyone can experience delirium symptoms, this mental disturbance is more common in seniors, affecting up to 50% of older adults at some point in life.

-People with dementia and those experiencing delirium often show signs of confusion and decreased awareness.
+People with dementia and those experiencing delirium can both show signs of confusion and decreased awareness.
 Whether your family member has dementia or delirium, they may have difficulty following a conversation, may not understand where they are, or may not remember important facts, such as what day it is, where they live, or their loved ones’ names.

-If your aging loved one suddenly experiences one or more of the following symptoms, an immediate visit to the doctor or emergency room is warranted.
+If your aging loved one suddenly experiences one or more of the following symptoms, an immediate visit to the doctor or emergency room is warranted:

 The good news is delirium symptoms are usually temporary and reversible.
 Once the cause of your loved one’s delirium is treated, symptoms often go away.

 It can be difficult to distinguish between delirium and dementia.
-In some cases, older adults have both.
+In some cases, older adults can have both.
 People with dementia may sometimes have delirium episodes, where they experience periods of extreme mood changes, hallucinations, and increased confusion.